 Through the Events tab in the Event Manager, you can define, edit, test, and organize events to monitor specific conditions in your visitors' sessions.
-Experience Analytics events provide a flexible and powerful mechanism for tracking at the most granular level what is happening during a visitor's session.
+Tealeaf events provide a flexible and powerful mechanism for tracking at the most granular level what is happening during a visitor's session.

 When you create events, you might need to create multiple events, hit attributes, or other objects at one time.
 The Event Manager allows the creation of multiple objects and their testing against an actual session to verify the wanted behavior before saving the changes.
 By testing before you deploy, you ensure that your created objects operates properly on live data.

 Saving changes to any object in the Event Manager is a three-step process: